Atrophaneura astorion varuna

-Atrophaneura varuna, the common batwing, is a butterfly found in India and Southeast Asia that belongs to the swallowtail family, and more specifically, the batwings group of Atrophaneura, comprising tailless black swallowtail butterflies.
+Atrophaneura astorion varuna, the common batwing, is a butterfly found in India and Southeast Asia that belongs to the swallowtail family, and more specifically, the batwings group of Atrophaneura, comprising tailless black swallowtail butterflies.

 Range

-Eastern Nepal, northern India (from Kumaon to Sikkim), Myanmar, Thailand, northern Laos, northern Vietnam, Bangladesh and Peninsular Malaysia.
+Eastern Nepal, northern India (from Kumaon to Sikkim), Bangladesh, Myanmar, Thailand, northern Laos, northern Vietnam, possibly China (Hainan).

 Status

 The butterfly is not rare across most of its range.
-It is extinct in Singapore.